SAP-samples/btp-onboarding/docs/getstarted_btp_ea/docs/1_discover/4_2_nextmissions.md

 ### SAP Fiori and UI5

-This mission will let you create a simple Cloud Foundry web page, based on SAPUI5, Fiori, and an optional launchpad service.
+This mission will let you create a simple Cloud Foundry web page based on SAPUI5 and Fiori, with an optional launchpad service.
 You will learn how to set up and use Business Application Studio, the IDE of BTP.

 Mission [Get started on SAP BTP, creating a Hello World app with SAPUI5/Fiori](https://discovery-center.cloud.sap/missiondetail/3585/3628/).